nicholasjclark/mvgam/docs/README.md

   models using Gibbs sampling. *Proceedings of the 3rd International Workshop on Distributed Statistical Computing*.
 124(125.10).

-Further, `mvgam` relies on several other `R` packages and, of course, on `R` itself.
+`mvgam` relies on several other `R` packages and, of course, on `R` itself.
 To find out how to cite R and its packages, use the `citation` function.
 There are some features of `mvgam` which specifically rely on certain packages.
 The most important of these is the generation of data necessary to estimate smoothing splines, which entirely rely on `mgcv`.
 The `rstan` and `cmdstanr` packages together with `Rcpp` makes `Stan` conveniently accessible in `R`, while the `rjags` and `runjags` packages together with the `coda` package make `JAGS` accessible in `R`.
 If you use some of these features, please also consider citing the related packages.

 ## Dynamic latent temporal processes